k-kowalski/SpellFire/README.md

 Project goal is to provide clean and maintainable API of a game instrumentation.

+Framework includes protection measures against Blizzard's Warden Anti-Cheat system, which should make usage immensely secure.
+Note however, that you can **never guarantee total undetectability**.

 [You can see it in action here.](https://kkovs.github.io/SpellFire/Resources/Demo/SpellFire_demo.mp4)

 ---